naman14310/Interview_Prep/Coding Notes/Graphs/Dijkstra.md

 # Dijkstra Algo

-Used for finding shortest path (or cheapest) in weightes graph.
+Used for finding shortest path (or cheapest) in weighted graph.

 ## @ Dijkstra on Adjacency List